Zika Virus Is Spreading. Here's What You Should Know

 So where is Zika currently spreading?

-As for all nonpregnant travelers to these countries, the best thing you can do is try to avoid being bit by a mosquito.
+As for all non-pregnant travellers to these countries, the best thing you can do is try to avoid being bit by a mosquito.
 That’s easier said than done, of course, but you might have more options that you think: Wear long sleeves, use EPA-registered insect repellent, and get rid of (or stay away from) any standing pools of water, which are fertile breeding grounds for mosquitoes.

-And finally, if you’ve recently been traveling to any of the countries on the CDC’s list and you start feeling sick, definitely see a doctor.
+And finally, if you’ve recently been travelling to any of the countries on the CDC’s list and you start feeling sick, definitely see a doctor.

 First things first: What exactly is Zika?